TechForGoodInc/Double-PDF/README.md

 # Double PDF
-Application that allows you to scan double-sided documents using a single-sided printer scanner.
+Allows you to scan double-sided documents with a single-sided scanner.

 Steps to achieve a double-sided PDF:

-1. Place the pages (front side) in the printer feeder and make sure the printer scanner outputs into PDF format.
+1. Place the pages (front side) in the feeder and verify that the scanner outputs into PDF format.
-2. After you have finished scanning the front side of the pages, place the pages in the scanner so the printer scans the back sides of the pages.
+2. After the front-sided scanning is complete, place the pages (back-side) in the feeder.
-3. Download the DoublePDF executable and run the program.
+3. Run DoublePDF.
-4. Click the buttons for the front and back sides and select the front side PDF and the back side PDF.
+4. Select the front and back pages pdfs.
+Click Submit.
-5. Click submit and the merged file will be in the same directory as the PDF files that you selected.
-The filename for the merged file will contain the name of the front side PDF, a plus sign, and the name of the back side PDF.
+5. A new file will appear in the same directory as the program with the following name structure: front_side pdf name plus (+) back_side pdf name.
+For example, "FrontPages + BackPages".

 ![TroubledRuddy78](https://user-images.githubusercontent.com/18247709/80286901-2e023a80-86fc-11ea-8d46-b79ccd601b11.png)